szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 ### Ingest Metal

-You consume 1 use of a specific Allomantic metal or alloy, and store it into your system, **Roll+CON**:
+You consume 1 use of a specific Allomantic metal or alloy and store it in your system, **Roll+CON**:

 - **On a 10+**, you gain 2 holds.
 Choose one of the following:
-  - **Ready action**: You can choose to immediately burn one use.
+    - **Ready action**: You can burn one use immediately.
     - **Extension**: Extend the duration of a previously accessed metal by 2 holds.
-  - **Safety first**: Prevent negative effects from the metal. (you suffer the negative effect of the metal otherwise)
+    - **Safety first**: Prevent adverse effects from the metal. (you suffer the negative effect of the metal otherwise)
-- **On a 7-9**, you gain 2 holds, you suffer the negative effect of the metal.
+- **On a 7-9**, you gain 2 holds and suffer the metal's negative effect.
 - **On a miss**, you suffer the adverse reactions of consuming the metal, you suffer the negative effect of the metal and choose one from the following:
     - **Nausea**: The metal reacts badly in your body, making you feel nauseous.
-You must spend an action to recover, or suffer -1 ongoing until you do.
+You must spend an action to recover or suffer -1 ongoing until you do.
     - **Metal Burn**: The metal burns hotter than expected, causing discomfort or minor burns.
 Take 1 harm.
     - **Extrication**: Your body forcefully expels the metal in a violent moment.
 You gain no holds and suffer the negative consequences.

-_**Note**: Ingest can be swallow as a solution, absorb through the skin of your hands, or other methods you can think of._
+_**Note**: Ingest can be swallowed as a solution, absorbed through the skin of your hands, or other methods you can think of._

 ### Prepare Metal

-Before you can use your Allomantic abilities, you must prepare a specific metal or alloy Allomentically for Ingestion.
+Before using your Allomantic abilities, you must prepare a specific metal or alloy Allomentically for Ingestion.

-This process is delicate and if done wrong, can cause harm or provide a weaker effect.
+This process is delicate and can cause harm or provide a weaker effect.

 Use up 1 times the metal cost of coins + 4 coins worth of chemicals to create INT uses of Allomantic metal.

 **Roll+INT** to determine the outcome.

 - **On a 10+**, the metal is perfectly prepared.
-- **On a 7-9**, you prepare the metal but something happens, choose from the following:
+- **On a 7-9**, you prepare the metal but something happens.
+Choose from the following:
     - **Weak draft**: You create a Weak Allomatic Metal batch.
 This means these powers are weaker.
-  - **Accident**: You mess up during the process and hurt youself but still manage to complete the batch, take 1 harm.
+    - **Accident**: You mess up during the process and hurt yourself but still manage to complete the batch.
+Take 1 harm.
     - **Wastage**: You waste a lot of materials.
 You only get half (rounded up) the amount of Allomantic Metal.
-- **On a miss**, you've made a grave mistake in preparation, the GM will decide the consequences.
+- **On a miss**: You've made a grave mistake in preparation; the GM will decide the consequences. ()

 ### Sense Metal Reserves